-For the past 4 years, Cameroon has suffered from a socio-political crisis, known as the Anglophone crisis.
+For the past 5 years, Cameroon has suffered from a socio-political crisis, known as the Anglophone crisis.
 The unrest, which started in 2016, has escalated into an armed conflict between the English speakers in the NW and SW regions and government security forces from the French speaking (majority) regions of the country.
 This has resulted in thousands of deaths, the destruction of many villages, the loss of livelihoods and the disruption of basic services and public infrastructure.
-The UN has confirmed that, in the NW and SW regions, more than 80 percent of schools are still closed, with more than 70 schools destroyed and many transformed into military barracks by Non State Armed Groups (NSAGs) or the State Security Forces (SSF).
-This has meant that approximately 700,000 children have missed school for the past four years.
+The UN has confirmed that, in the NW and SW regions, more than 80 percent of schools are still closed, with more than 70 schools destroyed and many transformed into military barracks by the opposing forces.
+More than a million people have been displaced and approximately 700,000 children have missed school for the past five years.

 We guarantee that every penny donated will go to these projects with no deductions.
 PLEASE HELP IF YOU CAN.